Quantum Non-Hermitian Topological Sensors: Non-Hermitian topology by quantum dissipation

 where the coupling rates $\kappa_j \ge 0$ and input noise operators $O_{j,\text{in}}(t)$ model an observed channel for mode $a_j$.
 Similarly, $\eta^l_j\ge 0$ along with $L_{j,\text{in}}$ correspond to unobserved loss channels and $\eta^g_j\ge 0$ along with $G_{j,\text{in}}^\dag$ to unobserved gain channels, respectively.

 To model a basic QUANTOS device, we aim at bringing $\tilde{\mathcal H}$ (see Eq.~(\ref{eqn:qL})) into a NH topological phase.
 To this end, we consider a staggered gain-loss pattern with $\eta^l_{2n-1} = \eta^g_{2n} = \gamma$ and zero couplings otherwise.
 This structure suggests the definition of a unit-cell (indexed by $n$) that consists of the two modes $a_{2n-1}$ and $a_{2n}$ and to consider the NH Bloch band structure of a system that is translation invariant with respect to this unit cell.
-In this language, our gain-loss pattern results in a term $-i \gamma\sigma_z$ in $\tilde{\mathcal H}$, where $\sigma_j,~j=x,y,z$ denote the standard Pauli matrices acting within the two-mode unit cell.
+In this language, our gain-loss pattern results in a term $-\iu \gamma\sigma_z$ in $\tilde{\mathcal H}$, where $\sigma_j,~j=x,y,z$ denote the standard Pauli matrices acting within the two-mode unit cell.
 Regarding the Hermitian part $\mathcal{H}_0$, we consider a mode-coupling between nearest-neighbor unit cells that gives rise to the Bloch Hamiltonian $H_0(k) = (t_1 + t_2 \cos(k))\sigma_x + t_2 \sin(k) \sigma_z$.
 Overall, the effective NH Bloch Hamiltonian then reads as

-The NH topological phase of $H$ is determined by the integer quantized spectral winding number $\nu = \frac{1}{2\pi i}\oint_0^{2\pi} dk \left[\partial_k\log(\det(H(k))\right]$ \cite{Gong2018,Bergholtz2021}.
-As for their classical counterparts, the precision of the QUANTOS device is found to crucially rely on a non-zero value of $\nu$, i.e. on reaching a topologically non-trivial NH phase (see Fig.~\ref{fig:exp_amp_region}(b) for the topological phase diagram of the NH Hamiltonian (\ref{eqn:hnh})).
+The NH topological phase of $H$ is determined by the integer quantized spectral winding number $\nu = \frac{1}{2\pi \iu}\oint_0^{2\pi} \dd{k} \{\partial_k\ln[\det(\tilde H(k))]\}$ \cite{Gong2018,Bergholtz2021}.
+As for their classical counterparts, the precision of the QUANTOS device is found to crucially rely on a non-zero value of $\nu$, i.e.~on reaching a topologically non-trivial NH phase (see Fig.~\ref{fig:exp_amp_region}(b) for the topological phase diagram of the NH Hamiltonian (\ref{eqn:hnh})).
+Note that $\tilde{\mathcal H}$ fulfills a local parity-time ($PT$) symmetry that is known to entail possible inconsistencies \cite{Lee2014,Tang2016} when considering $PT$-symmetric quantum mechanics as a fundamental theory \cite{Bender1998}.
+However, here this symmetry is only present due to the simplifying parameter choice of balanced gain and loss.
+Breaking this coincidental symmetry by slightly unbalancing gain and loss has no substantial effect on the exponential enhancement (cf.~Eq.~(\ref{eqn:one}) and Appendix \ref{app:balanced}).